YenHub/list.quickdash.co.uk/readme.md

 Unit Testing is driven by the CRA provided unit testing packages

 If the pipeline fails at this stage, we don't push the code live

+### Lint

+We now run a lint check against the code base using `npm run lint:ts`

+This will enforce the TSLint config against the codebase, again failing to deploy if anything doesn't check out here.

 ### Sync